scottlindner/transitive-dependencies/README.md

 ```
 _NOTE: Error output not shown to keep this README short._

-To correct this we need to regenerate the lockfile
+To correct this we need to regenerate the lockfile.
 ```shell
 mvn clean install -Pconflict-resolved -Pgenerate-lockfile
 ```
+After running the above command you'll notice that git shows the sub-module-a lockfile.json has been updated.
+It now includes guava:22.0 and it's dependencies.
+But also notice the combine-submodules lockfile.json has not changed even though its dependency sub-module-a has changed.
+This is due to the exclusion of guava in the sub-module-a dependency.

-Run the build again to confirm it now passes the lockfile check
+Run the build again to confirm it now passes the new lockfiles work with the build.
 ```shell
 mvn clean install -Pconflict-resolved
 ```